SatishMandal-coder/Satish-Demo/README.md

 # Satish-Demo
-This is Demo for Git and Github class
+This is Demo for Git & Github class.